-Some of these cases are fairly straightforward and move through the system rather quickly.
-Others with disputes or other issues can take significantly longer to complete the necessary judicial processes.
+Some of these probate cases are relatively straightforward and move quickly through the system.
+However, for others with disputes or other issues, Florida probate durations can take significantly longer to complete the necessary judicial processes.

-The probate process can be difficult to navigate for the layperson.
-It can take anywhere from months to years to complete, depending on a variety of factors.
+The probate process can be challenging to navigate for the layperson.
+It can take anywhere from months to years to complete, depending on various factors.

 After asset distribution is complete, you may find yourself drained.
 But now, you have property on your hands that you aren’t sure what to do with.
-Luckily, this problem occurs often—and there are solutions available.
+Fortunately, this is a common problem, and there are solutions available.

-Probate is a legal process of distributing the estate of a deceased person.
-This is typically done in accordance with their Last Will and Testament.
+Probate is a legal process of distributing the Estate of a deceased person.
+These asset distributions are typically done per their Last Will and Testament.

 However, some individuals die without a will.
 These cases still go through the probate procedure.
 But, their assets get distributed in line with intestacy laws of succession.

 Probate can be a costly and time-consuming process for all parties involved.
-While it may seem like it would be a family matter, this is not always the case.
+While it may seem like a family matter, this is not always the case.

-There are a variety of figures who may find interest in the probate process, beyond the immediate family.
-This may include:
+A variety of figures are interested in the probate process beyond the immediate family.
+These may include:

-It will all depend on the state of the deceased’s finances prior to their death.
+It will all depend on the state of the deceased’s finances before their death.

-This figure must be a resident of Florida.
+This Trustee must be a resident of Florida.
 If not, they must be relatives of the deceased by blood, marriage, or adoption.

-Furthermore, they must be at least 18 years old and never convicted of a felony.
-The court must deem this figure mentally and physically capable of serving in this position.
+Furthermore, they must be at least 18 and have never been convicted of a felony.
+Finally, the court must deem this figure mentally and physically capable of serving in this position.

 The court will also notify beneficiaries and creditors of the estate at this point.
-If disputes arise involving either the will or the estate administration, they move to probate court litigation.
+If disputes arise involving the Will or Estate administration, they move to probate court litigation.

-There are three common types of probate dispute.
+There are three common types of probate disputes.

-The first is a will contest, where one party raises an argument that the will should be declared invalid.
-This could be due to the deceased’s lack of mental capacity when constructing the will.
+The first is a Will contest, where one party argues that the Will should be declared invalid.
+This could be due to the deceased’s lack of mental capacity when constructing the Will.
 It could also be from undue influence or lack of formalities.

 The second type of probate dispute is for breach of fiduciary duty.
-This occurs when the administrator of the estate does not act in the best interest of the beneficiaries throughout the process.
+This occurs when the Estate Administrator does not act in the best interest of the beneficiaries throughout the process.